cjns/Site-Solutions-Website/testing.md

         - 404.html [Lighthouse scores](./assets/images/testing/404-lighthouse-mobile.webp) with the [refresh active](./assets/images/testing/404-lighthouse-mobile-accessibility.webp).
         - thank-you.html WAVE assessment [with the refresh active](./assets/images/testing/thank-you-wave-intended-refresh.webp).
         - thank-you.html [Lighthouse scores](./assets/images/testing/thankyou-lighthouse-mobile.webp) with the [refresh active](./assets/images/testing/thankyou-lighthouse-mobile-accessibility.webp).
 - Some of the scores for performance, mostly mobile, are less than 100.
 This appears to be due to the use of Bootstrap, which carries a lot of unused JavaScript and CSS since I only used the library for the navigation, which is evidenced [here](./assets/images/testing/index-lighthouse-mobile-opportunities.webp) and [here](./assets/images/testing/contact-lighthouse-mobile-performance.webp).
 This was the culprit for all performance drops over the entire site.
-Creating a nav purely out of CSS or using a lighter UI library would resolve the issue.
+Creating a nav purely out of CSS or using a lighter UI library should resolve the issue.
+Although Bootstrap was helpful in creating a responsive nav bar with ease it comes with the tradeoff of loading additional, potentially unused, scripts and css.

 ## Testing User Stories from User Experience (UX) section